mistersingh179/bw-dashboard/README.md

 - make links bold
 - how do we recover from failed chatgpt calls, or content fetch calls
 - when ads pay the same then order by score
+- use chatgpt to grade the campaign's production description or make an alternate version of it which is toned down.

 ## Pending backlog
 - create all webpages as OFF